Skip to content

 To learn more about DLC visit www.dlcak.org.

 Each year, the Alaska Bar Association sponsors free legal clinics.
-Check back here for updates.
-Below are our current clinics:
+Alaska Free Legal Answers is offered 24 hours a day every day.
+Check back here for updates about two to four weeks before each in-person clinic:

-Free Legal Answers (FEDERAL): Offered in partnership with the American Bar Association, Federal Free Legal Answers is a virtual legal advice clinic in which low-income users ask civil legal questions related to basic immigration and veterans questions to be answered for free by licensed attorneys.
+Offered in partnership with the American Bar Association, Federal Free Legal Answers is a virtual legal advice clinic in which low-income users ask civil legal questions related to basic immigration and veterans questions to be answered for free by licensed attorneys.

 Self-Help Resources